Mastek Blog

 Actionable Insights

 Whereas in segments with regular payers, defaults occur just once every two years.
-This happens when the bill amount exceeds the individual’s average by 50 percent or more.
-Nearly 300K customers in this segment account for 25 percent of the default by value.
+This happens when the bill amount exceeds the individual’s average by 50 per cent or more.
+Nearly 300K customers in this segment account for 25 per cent of the default by value.
 For customers with a regular high usage - about 10 times higher than the average customer, defaults correlate with cash flow trends in the type of business they run.

 The road to recovery

-The model that we developed using machine learning delivers an accuracy rate of 70 percent.
+The model that we developed using machine learning delivers an accuracy rate of 70 per cent.
 It can also be retrained to discover new patterns that emerge when fresh data is supplied.

 The collections team at this utility company now has a clear direction on the action plan for specific customer segments.
 They can adhere to their collection targets while also maintaining a good relationship with the customer.